dennisdijkstra/memprint/README.md

 # WIP: Memprint Project

 Upload a file.
-Get back a poster made from its memory fingerprint
+Get back a poster made from its memory fingerprint.

 ## Tech Stack